libwasm/libwasm/README.txt

    CACHE_DIR=<directory name>
       sets the directory where  the scons cache will be stored (default = /tmp/scons_cache_dir)

-Documentation is a work in progress and will be added soon.
+Documentation is a work in progress.
+The documentation is found in '/doc/libwasm.md'.
+It is still very preliminary.